planet36/dl-hp-ab/README.md

 ## Description

-These bash scripts will download and organize Harry Potter audiobooks from [0].
+These bash scripts will download and organize Harry Potter audiobooks from either [0] or [1].

 If [eyeD3](https://eyed3.readthedocs.io/en/latest/) is installed, the ID3 metadata will be updated with correct audiobook information.